genestack/user-tutorials/source/guide/pipelines-expression_arrays_include.rst

 The results are represented by an interactive table including the following information:

 - *File* links to a gene signature or a dataset.
 Moreover, it also may include the derived differential expression and dose response results (if available);

 - *Compound* shows the compound name and its ChEBI chemical structure (if available);

 - *Assays* column shows how many case and control samples participated in the differential expression analysis;

 - *Group* provides the name of the differential expression analysis contrast (e.g. dose 30µM vs dose 0µM).
 Hover over to learn more about each group;

 - *Genes* shows the number of genes of the input signature that overlap with the found gene signature.
 Click the number to explore sortable table with statistics for each found gene, such as LogFC, Log Expr and FDR;

 - *FDR(TOST or Fisher)* columns includes adjusted p-values  representing the significance of similarity between contrasts being tested;

 - *Corr* columns reflects correlation of the signatures (if log-fold change values are available);

-- *ChemSim* shows chemical similarity score comparing the chemical structure of the target and query compounds, if applicable (0 means no similarity, and 1 means identical chemical structure).
+- *ChemSim* shows chemical similarity score comparing the chemical structure of the target and query compounds, if applicable (0 means no similarity, and 1 means identical chemical structure);

 - *A bar chart*  that represents log-fold change values for the found signatures, where blues colour is used for up-regulation, while red represents down-regulation.

 The results can then be sorted and filtered by **Max FDR** (maximum FDR), **Min Abs Corr** (minimum absolute correlation), **Min ChemSim** (minimum chemical similarity), and